apache/spark/docs/mllib-clustering.md

 calling `.rdd()` on your `JavaRDD` object.
 A self-contained application example that is equivalent to the provided example in Scala is given below:

-Refer to the [`GaussianMixture` Java docs](api/java/org/apache/spark/mllib/clustering/GaussianMixture.html) for details on the API.
+Refer to the [`GaussianMixture` Java docs](api/java/org/apache/spark/mllib/clustering/GaussianMixture.html) and [`GaussianMixtureModel` Java docs](api/java/org/apache/spark/mllib/clustering/GaussianMixtureModel.html) for details on the API.

 {% highlight java %}
 import org.apache.spark.api.java.*;